vmwarecode/Multi-Dvs-Automator/README.md

 > Forward and reverse DNS settings for nsxt and esxi components should be preconfigured.
 > Workload Domain must be provisioned.
 > Host configuration must have minimum two active vmNics.
-> A DHCP server or in case of non-DHCP option, Static IP Address Pool should be configured for NSX-T VTEP IP assignment.
+> A DHCP server must be configured for NSX-T VTEPS.

 ## Usage